RSkala/SpaceShooter02/README.md

 # SpaceShooter02
  2D Twin Stick Shooter built in **Unreal Engine 5**

- I've been doing a bit of research with 2D development with Unreal Engine, so I decided to rebuild this previous Unity project in UE5: <br>
+ Lately, I've been doing a bit of research with 2D development with Unreal Engine, so I decided to rebuild this project in UE5 that I previously built in Unity: <br>
  https://github.com/RSkala/SpaceShooter01

+ 2D Game Development is not very well documented, so I decided to challenge myself to make a 2D game... also I love 2D games!

  As I develop this game, I will update this document with various notes: https://github.com/RSkala/SpaceShooter02/blob/main/Documents/SpaceShooter02-DevNotes.txt